openconfig/featureprofiles/tools/addrundata/README.md

 # The `addrundata` Tool

 The `addrundata` tool keeps all the `rundata_test.go` files up to date in the featureprofiles repo.
-These files contain the rundata that identifies each test, and the rundata will find its way into the test XML output when a functional test is run with the `-xml` flag.
-The rundata allows us to track the test result.
+These files contain the rundata that identify each test, and the rundata will find its way into the test XML output when a functional test is run with the `-xml` flag.
+The rundata allow us to track the test result.

 There are two modes of operation: